chrdavis/chrdavis.github.io/_posts/2019-7-6-hacking-a-mitsubishi-heatpump-Part-2.md

      state_topic: "Master Room/heatpump"
 ```

 FYI - It wasn't available when I did my install but there is a way to use the built-in MQTT climate component instead of this custom component.
 See the additions to the configuration.yaml in the below gist.
-I have heard confirmation that this works and is easier than the above.
+I have heard confirmation that this works and is easier than the above custom component solution.

 https://gist.github.com/kmdm/29f740e5f36036fb23daba8f2109c359.js